joshuazh-x/etcd-witness-design/design.md

 Kubernetes is a widely used platform for running and managing applications in containers.
 However, to have a highly available Kubernetes cluster, the deployments require a minimum of three nodes, which are challenging in many environments with space constraints and cost considerations.
 This is especially true in edge computing scenarios in some customer segments like retail, where the customer will deploy thousands of sites across their operations.
 In such environments, there is a growing demand for highly available Kubernetes clusters for efficiency and cost-effectiveness.
 The reason of existing K8s and k3s to require 3+ control plane nodes for its high-availability is mainly because of its key dependency - etcd which is a strongly consistent, distributed key-value store based on Raft protocol.

+In distributed systems, Raft requires odd number of servers to always maintain a quorum that remains functional and communicative in case of network partition faults.
+Practically, this means a Raft cluster size should be at least three to tolerate a single point of failure.

+While the requirement for an odd cluster size isn't problematic for large-scale distributed systems, it can pose a challenge for budget-constrained customers who need to reach consensus with fewer servers.
+One solution to this issue is to substitute one server in the cluster with a cost-effective entity known as a witness.
+The witness acts as a tie-breaker, ensuring the maintenance of a quorum in case of an even split of servers due to network issues.
+Witness typically operates on low-configuration hardware to save costs, seldom participates in critical data paths, and only persists a minimal amount of data.
+In the Paxos algorithm, a witness can be implemented as shared storage, which is not only inexpensive but also widely available to most customers.

+Enabling witness support in etcd would allow Kubernetes clusters to operate with fewer machines while maintaining comparable availability to current configurations.
+This is a significant benefit for budget-conscious users.
+Witnesses act as tie-breakers in case of network issues, ensuring a functional quorum can still be formed even with an even number of servers.

 # Goal
 The design of witness functionality in etcd has two key objectives:
 1. Extend the etcd-io/raft library to support witness functionality through an extended Raft algorithm (https://github.com/joshuazh-x/extended-raft-paper/blob/main/main.pdf).
 This not only benefits etcd but also empowers any application that utilizes this library.